triggermesh/docs/docs/targets/http.md

 Responses from the remote endpoint will generate new [CloudEvents][ce] that will be returned to TriggerMesh.
 Most probably those response events should not be re-processed by the HTTP Target.

-It is important that the Trigger that subscribes the HTTP Target to the Broker configure the appropiate filters to avoid these loops.
+It is important that the Trigger that subscribes the HTTP Target to the Broker configure the appropriate filters to avoid these loops.

 As an example: